rohansingh9001/maze-solving/README.md

 ### EXECUTING THE PROGRAM:
 The answer highlights the answer path in a blue line.
 It also marks the entry and exit points with green and red colours respectively.
-    1)Open Terminal/Command Prompt.
+1. Open Terminal/Command Prompt.
-    2) Navigate to the directory where the program is saved.
+2. Navigate to the directory where the program is saved.
-    3) TYPE "python solvemaze.py" ON Windows.
+3. TYPE "python solvemaze.py" ON Windows.
-    4) TYPE "python3 solvemaze.py" ON Linux.
+4. TYPE "python3 solvemaze.py" ON Linux.
-    5) The programs forms an image called "answer.png" which contains the answer.
+5. The programs forms an image called "answer.png" which contains the answer.